CMSgov/ab2d-pdp-documentation/docs/Production User FAQs.md

 - 403 - Forbidden, authentication succeeded but the user doesn’t have permissions to access the requested data.
 May also be returned when authentication fails.
 - 404 - Resource or page not found.
 You could authenticate but the API endpoint does not exist.
 - 405 - Method not allowed.
 You are trying to execute a method which the endpoint does not support.
 Example calling /secure/get as a POST method but the endpoint actually only supports GET methods.
+- 429 - Too Many Requests.
+You are trying to create a Job when the max number of Jobs have been created.

 More information on standard HTTP Codes: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes